weizhi-luo/udacity-data-engineer-capstone-project/README.md

 Finally, a watcher task is used and only activate if any of the previous task fails.

-Similar to ECMWF forecast dags, an AWS lambda function is used here to offload heavy data processing of netCDF/json conversion from airflow.
+Similar to ECMWF forecast DAGs, an AWS lambda function is used here to offload heavy data processing of netCDF/json conversion from airflow.
 However, data download is still carried out by airflow.
 The reason is that data API key has to be saved in .cdsapirc file under $HOME folder.
 I haven't found a way to do that using AWS lambda.
 It might be achievable using a customised docker image.
 It is worth further investigation and tests.

-### One Time Dag
+### One Time DAG
-The one time dag one_time_data_import runs once with schedule ```@once```.
+The one time DAG one_time_data_import runs once with schedule ```@once```.
 It can be divided into three steps:
 * staging: copy transformed raw data to staging tables on Redshift instance
 * dimension: from staging tables, extract data to load dimension tables
 * fact: by joining staging and dimension tables, load data to fact tables